zlatko-michailov/abc/notes.md

 ## To Do

 ## To Do Refactoring
-- copy src and samples to boneyard
 - internal docs
 - sub-namespaces
+- spaces
+- doxygen comment alignment
+- copy src and samples to boneyard
 - log severities
 - exceptions!
 - assert (sal)